 Once blood sugar is raised, these symptoms disappear.

 Hypoglycemia during pregnancy is fairly common.
 Women with diabetes are much more likely than women without diabetes to experience hypoglycemia.
-In one study, of women with type 1 diabetes had a severe hypoglycemic attack at least once during pregnancy, and many had several.
-A severe hypoglycemic attack is when blood sugar dips so dangerously low that you risk losing consciousness.
+In one study,

 In an older study, some 19 to 44 percent of pregnant women with diabetes of all kinds experienced hypoglycemia.

 Hypoglycemia can occur at any time during your pregnancy.
 Certain things will increase the risk, though.
 These include:

 - Having diabetes.
 Both pregnancy and diabetes cause your insulin levels to fluctuate.
 To avoid having either too much or too little sugar, you will have to be carefully monitored and may need to have your diabetes medications adjusted.